PROMISING STROKE AND BRAIN INJURY REHABILITATION IN GERMANY

 The treatment begins with a detailed initial telephone or video consultation.
 This serves to collect a comprehensive anamnesis of the patient and to provide detailed information about the treatment by the doctors.

-At the beginning, on the first day, some preliminary examinations must be carried out.
+In the beginning, on the first day, some preliminary examinations must be carried out.
 This includes determining the blood group, if previously unknown.
-However, we ask for a lab test before you come to us to prepare everything.
+However, we ask for a lab test before you come to start your stroke and brain injury rehabilitation.

 After the preliminary interview, examination, and baseline testing, the treating physician will propose a final treatment plan.